frontBOI/mondial-relay/README.md

 # ✨ Features

+> You must have an account at [Mondial Relay connect hub](https://connect.mondialrelay.com) to obtain the values required to successfully request Mondial Relay's WebService.
+You can create an account [here](https://www.mondialrelay.fr/connexion-inscription/).

 This package exports various utilities to help you develop an application that communicates with Mondial Relay.
 The features are separated in two modules: `client` (React component) and `server` (SOAP concerned functions for API v1, REST for API v2).
 This way, the server imports won't mess with the client code (which can lead to problems in a React application for example).

+This package's utilities are separated in three functional domains:

+- Client-side only function _(e.g. a React component)_
+- Server-side only function _(e.g. create a shipment, which requireds a secret so backend only)_
+- Functions available on both environment

 ## Client